How Are Promotional Products Printed? The top 5 ways and their pros and cons

 Digital Printing

 Digital printing on promotional products happens in much the same way as your printer at home, except bigger.
-The products are placed on a tray that carries them through the printer.
+Our experts place your products on a tray that carries them through the printer.
 Inkjets transfer the ink on to the products, they are dried and emerge printed with your design.

-Pros: Allows full colour printing with gradients from a common image file like PDF or TIFF.
-Set up time is reduced and only one pass is needed to print the entire image.
+Pros: Digital printing allows a full colour design with gradients.
+The can be achieved from common image files, like PDF or TIFF.
+Because it is a simple process, set up time is short and only one pass is needed to print the entire image.

-Cons: The nature of digital printing means that PMS colours cannot always be matched.
+Cons: A digital print’s nature means that PMS colours cannot always be matched.
 Metallic and fluorescent colours are also not possible.
-Compared to other forms of printing, digital prints can sometimes be less vibrant or precise.
+Finally, compared to other forms of printing, digital prints can sometimes be less vibrant or precise.

-As well as those mentioned, there also a number of other specialised printing methods.
-Each one has its strengths and luckily, in our technologically advancing world, all of them are available for your promotional products.
-You can be assured that whatever your job is, the most suitable printing method will be chosen to make it the best it can possibly be.
+As well as those mentioned, a number of other specialised printing methods are also available.
+Each one has its strengths.
+Luckily, in our technologically advancing world, all of them are available for your promotional products.
+You can be assured that whatever your job is, we will make sure the most suitable printing method is chosen to make it the best it can possibly be.

-We hope this article answered any questions you had about printed promotional products.
-If you have any other questions, comment below or send us an email.
+We hope this article answered any questions you had about printing promotional products.
+If you have any other questions about promotional products and the production process, comment below or send us an email.